mattpgallop/BSE_Portfolio/index.md

 # Reflection

-Looking back on this project I definetely learned a lot of useful skills: figuring out alternative ways to solve a problem, using the internet as a resource, and not taking shorcuts when it comes to building.
-However, the most valuable thing I learned in my time at bluestamp is how almost everything in the engineering world is connected, and the more you broaden your knowledge the more successful you will be.
+Looking back on this project, I definitely learned a lot of useful skills: figuring out alternative ways to solve a problem, using the internet as a resource, and not taking shortcuts when it comes to building.
+However, the most valuable thing I learned in my time at Bluestamp is how almost everything in the engineering world is connected, and the more you broaden your knowledge, the more successful you will be.

 [![Demo Night](https://res.cloudinary.com/marcomontalbano/image/upload/v1628865019/video_to_markdown/images/youtube--3pCsiR6xn0o-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/3pCsiR6xn0o "Demo Night"){:target="_blank" rel="noopener"}